cylonicboom/pd-friends-of-joanna/README.md

 ## Building / Setup Friends of Joanna

 Because Friends of Joanna requires setup file changes, the n64 rom must also be built (`n64-friends-of-joanna`) For the sake of convinience, these instructions have you clone two work trees, one for the PC port and one for the N64 version.
-Because of this, it's recomended to use a seperate data dir to store the rom, save data, and config file.

-Create a new data directory if it doesn't already exist:

-- Linux: `mkdir -p ~/.local/share/perfectdark-friends-of-joanna/data`
-- Windows: `mkdir %LOCALAPPDATA%\perfectdark-friends-of-joanna\data`
-- MacOS: `mkdir -p ~/Library/Application\ Support/perfectdark-friends-of-joanna/data`

 ### Build Friends of Joanna PC Port